 - Hang up your new felt ball ornament!

-What colours of felt will you pick now that you know how to make felt ball ornaments?
+What colors of felt will you pick now that you know how to make felt ball ornaments?
 I love wintery neutrals, but the festive red and green felt ornaments also turned out really well!